 (Source: Kickstarter – adapted)

-Humpty Dumpty was financed via a Kickstarter campaign which ran from 7 June to 8 July 2017, and raised £17,278.
-It was first announced by Andrew and Stephen on 5 June 2015 via this Twitter video and reached its target of £10,000 after only 48 hours.
-Andrew and Stephen thanked their fans in two seperate videos and another joined video when the campaign reached £15,000.
+Humpty Fu*king Dumpty was financed via Kickstarter campaign which ran from 7 June to 8 July 2017, and raised £17,278 in total.
+The campaign was first announced by Andrew and Stephen on 5 June 2015 via this Twitter video and reached its target of £10,000 after only 48 hours.
+Andrew and Stephen thanked their fans in two seperate videos, and released another joined video when the campaign reached £15,000.

 The film was originally scheduled to be screened in Liverpool in May 2018, the release of the CD with tracks written and performed by Stephen Walters and Andrew Gower as well as original material was planned for early 2018.